 Federal agencies also have begun directly regulating emissions of methane, a GHG, from oil and natural gas operations.
 In June 2016, the EPA published NSPS, known as Subpart OOOOa, that require certain new, modified or reconstructed facilities in the oil and natural gas sector to reduce these methane gas and VOC emissions.
 These Subpart OOOOa standards expand previously issued NSPS published by the EPA in 2012 and known as Subpart OOOO, by using certain equipment-specific emissions control practices.
-However, on March 28, 2017, President Trump signed an executive order that requires the EPA to review all agency actions that may unnecessarily obstruct, delay, curtail or otherwise impose significant costs on the development or use of domestically produced energy resources such as oil and natural gas resources, including regulations related to GHGs.
-It is unclear what revisions will be made to EPA requirements in response to this executive order.
+However, in April 2017, the EPA announced that it will review this methane rule for new, modified and reconstructed sources and will initiate reconsideration proceedings to potentially revise or rescind portions of the rule.
+Substantial uncertainty exists with respect to the implementation of this methane rule.
 Additionally, in December 2015, the U.S. joined the international community at the 21st Conference of the Parties of the United Nations Framework Convention on Climate Change in Paris, France that prepared an agreement requiring member countries to review and "represent a progression" in their intended nationally determined contributions, which set GHG emission reduction goals every five years beginning in 2020.
-This "Paris Agreement" was signed by the U.S. in April 2016 and entered in force in November 2016; however, this agreement does not create any binding obligations for nations to limit their GHG emissions, but rather includes pledges to voluntarily limit or reduce future emissions.
-On June 1, 2017, President Trump announced that the U.S. will withdraw from the Paris Agreement.
+This "Paris Agreement" was signed by the U.S. in

+April 2016 and entered in force in November 2016; however, this agreement does not create any binding obligations for nations to limit their GHG emissions, but rather includes pledges to voluntarily limit or reduce future emissions.
+On June 1, 2017, President Trump announced that the U.S. will withdraw from the Paris Agreement and seek negotiations either to reenter the Paris Agreement on different terms or to establish a new framework agreement.
+The Paris Agreement provides for a four-year exit process beginning when it took effect in November 2016, which would result in an effective exit date of November 2020.
+The United States' adherence to the exit process and/or the terms on which the United States may reenter the Paris Agreement or separately negotiated agreement are unclear at this time.